 Today, 100% of all LCSO uniformed deputies with two or more years on patrol are trained in CIT.
 Adult Detention Center (ADC) personnel are also trained in CIT with the first ADC training held in 2015.
 100% of all dispatchers/call takers in the ECC are also trained in CIT.

 Crisis Intervention Team Goals

-The goals of CIT is to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration and stigmatization of persons with mental illness, reduce injuries to deputies, and persons suffering from mental illness as well as their families.
+The goals of CIT are to promote positive interactions between law enforcement and persons in crisis, prevent inappropriate restraint, incarceration, and stigmatization of persons with mental illness, reduce injuries to deputies, and persons suffering from mental illness as well as their families.
 It is also to link individuals and their families to appropriate treatment and resources in the Loudoun County Community.

 The training helped prepare law enforcement officers and emergency dispatchers to calmly and effectively communicate with citizens experiencing a behavioral crisis.
 Additionally, the training included intervention techniques for deputies or officers responding to scenes for a person who may be suicidal.

 The training includes classroom instruction and role-play exercises which enable law enforcement personnel to gain a better understanding of the experience of living with serious mental illnesses.
 It was taught by Loudoun certified CIT Sheriff’s Deputies, Leesburg Police Department, mental health professionals, and other experts within the field.
 During the 40-hour training, students are introduced to social, psychological, and legal aspects associated with mental illness, as well as Aspergers, Autism, and the Wounded Warrior Program.